Coming into the Genome Age Part I: The Challenge to Science Education

 DNA Learning Center (DNALC), Cold Spring Harbor Laboratory

 In his book Coming into the Country, John McPhee describes his experiences in that last great American frontier, the Alaskan wilderness of 1976.
-That time, just before the opening of Alaska's oil fields and pipelines, is an appropriate metaphor for genetic biology in 2009.
+That time, just before the opening of Alaska's oil fields and pipelines, is an appropriate metaphor for genetic biology.
 Like Alaska was then, the genome landscapes of living organisms present vistas of almost limitless promise and offer challenges for people eager for knowledge, fortune, adventure, or contemplation.

 The genome frontier also challenges educators.
 DNA sequences from thousands of organisms are available to anyone with an Internet connection-as are bioinformatics tools that allow one to explore sequence data, predict the presence of genes, and compare features shared between different organisms.
 At the same time, polymerase chain reaction (PCR) makes it possible for students to examine defined bits of the genomes of higher plants and animals—including their own.
-Thus, for the first time in the history of biology, students can work with the same information, at the same time, and with the same tools as research scientists.
+Thus, for the first time in the history of biology,

 A new world for students to explore

 Biology researchers and educators need to seize this opportunity to involve students in the trove of new DNA data that will change forever how we think about life.
 First, we need to enable students to look at their own DNA and use it as an entrée to the genomic world.
 Second, we must integrate bioinformatics with biochemistry labs, so that students become adept at moving between the in vitro and in silico worlds.
 Third, we need to develop more intuitive, visually pleasing computer tools that engage students and allow them to quickly learn the basics of gene analysis.
 Fourth, we need to welcome students as partners in the effort to annotate the vast majority of genes known only as computer-predicted models.